 - Argentine American Chamber of Commerce of Florida

 - Argentina-Texas Chamber of Commerce

 Limitations on Selling U.S. Products and Services

 There are no limitations on selling U.S. products and Services in Argentina, with the exception of the list of prohibited products to be imported.

-Nevertheless, U.S. exporters need to develop a close relationship with an agent, representative, distributor, or another business partner.
+Nevertheless, it is important for U.S. exporters to develop a close relationship with an agent, representative, distributor, or other business partner.
 The U.S. Commercial Service assists exporters in finding and evaluating partners in Argentina.
 It is strongly advised that all exporters work with an Argentine customs broker or with a freight forwarder with an established relationship with a broker prior to shipping goods to Argentina.